youneuoy/M2TWEOP-library/docs/_sources/M2TWEOP_LAUNCHER_SETTINGS.md.txt

 ```
 {
-    "isBlockLaunchWithoutEop": false // Should we stop the mod running if EOP is not enabled
+    "isBlockLaunchWithoutEop": false // Should we stop the mod running if EOP is not enabled (Read more about this option in the FAQ)
 }
 ```